Cryptoking28/MonisAgent/README.md

 ## License

-The NodeJS Agent is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+The Node.js agent is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

-The NodeJS Agent also uses source code from third-party libraries.
+The Node.js agent also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in [the third-party notices document](https://github.com/Cryptoking28/monisagent/blob/main/THIRD_PARTY_NOTICES.md).

 [1]: https://nodei.co/npm/monisagent.png